-Samsung Electronics was the second-largest vendor of wearable devices in Europe in the first quarter of the year, although its market share declined as arch-rival Apple expanded its presence.
+Samsung Electronics was the second-largest vendor of wearable devices in Europe in the first quarter of the year.
+However, its market share declined as arch-rival Apple expanded its presence.

-Samsung posted a 16.1 percent market share in the January-March period in the European market, down from a 16.8 percent share a year earlier, according to the latest report from International Data Corporation (IDC).
+Samsung posted a 16.1 percent market share in the European market in the January-March period, down from a 16.8 percent share a year earlier, according to the latest report from International Data Corporation (IDC).

 The South Korean tech giant shipped 3.5 million wearable products in the region in the first quarter, up 27.2 percent from a year earlier, but its growth was below the industry average of 33 percent.